SKasaei/Braverge/README.md

 ---

-# License
+## License

-This project is released under the **MIT License**.
+This project is distributed under the **MIT License**.

-See the `LICENSE` file for details.
+See the `LICENSE` file for additional information.

 ---

-# Acknowledgements
+## Acknowledgements

-Braverge has been developed as part of ongoing research on collaborative model version management, model evolution, and distributed Model-Based Systems Engineering.
-We thank all collaborators, reviewers, and contributors whose feedback has helped shape the framework.
+Braverge has been developed as part of ongoing research on collaborative model version management for Model-Based Systems Engineering and Model-Driven Engineering.
+We thank all collaborators and reviewers for their valuable feedback throughout the development of the framework.